Elsa Dorfman: Career

 Dorfman's principal published work, originally published in 1974, was Elsa's Housebook – A Woman's Photojournal, a photographic record of family and friends who visited her in Cambridge when she lived there during the late 1960s and early 1970s.
-Many well known people, especially literary figures associated with the Beat generation, are prominent in the book, including Lawrence Ferlinghetti, Allen Ginsberg, Peter Orlovsky, Gary Snyder, Gregory Corso, and Robert Creeley, in addition to people who would become notable in other fields, such as radical feminist Andrea Dworkin, and civil rights lawyer Harvey Silverglate (who would become Dorfman's husband).
+Many well known people, especially literary figures associated with the Beat Generation, are prominent in the book, including Lawrence Ferlinghetti, Allen Ginsberg, Peter Orlovsky, Gary Snyder, Gregory Corso, and Robert Creeley, in addition to people who would become notable in other fields, such as radical feminist Andrea Dworkin, and civil rights lawyer Harvey Silverglate (who would become Dorfman's husband).
 She also photographed staples of the Boston rock scene such as Jonathan Richman, frontman of The Modern Lovers, and Steven Tyler of Aerosmith.

 In 1995, she collaborated with graphic artist Marc A. Sawyer to illustrate the booklet 40 Ways to Fight the Fight Against AIDS.
 She photographed people, both with and without AIDS, each engaged in one of forty activities that might help AIDS victims in their daily life.
 The photographs were exhibited 1995 at the Lotus Development Corporation in Cambridge, in Provincetown and New York City.
 The artist donated the costs of producing the photographs for this project.

 Dorfman co-starred in the documentary No Hair Day (1999).

 She was known for her use of the Polaroid 20 by 24 inch camera (one of only six in existence), from which she created large prints.
 She photographed famous writers, poets, and musicians including Bob Dylan and Allen Ginsberg.
 Due to bankruptcy, the Polaroid Corporation entirely ceased production of its unique instant film products in 2008.
 Dorfman stocked up with a year's supply of her camera's last available 20 by 24 instant film.

 Dorfman's life and work were the subject of the 2016 documentary film The B-Side: Elsa Dorfman's Portrait Photography, directed by Errol Morris.

+From February 8, 2020–May 30, 2021, the Museum of Fine Arts, Boston exhibited Elsa Dorfman: Me and My Camera.
+The “exhibition is the first to explore autobiography in the work of Elsa Dorfman (1937–2020), a beloved Cambridge photographer known for her large-format commissioned portraits.”

 Her portraits are held in the collections of the San Francisco Museum of Modern Art, the National Portrait Gallery in Washington, D.C., the Harvard Art Museums, the Portland Museum of Art in Maine and others.